abbr/BillEase/README.md

 	Multiple columns can be defined by adding this option multiple times.
 The column type in both consumptions and charges lists must match.
 If a column is also copied from account or rate list, the precedence of overriding in descending order is: consumption, rate, account.
+-i|--is_cycle_open=<true|false>
+	Whether the billing cycle under operation is open or not.
+If not, then all consumptions that have been posted to charges are frozen from updates by contributors.
+	This option tentatively has no effect.
+Default to false.

 Examples: